varya/steroids/_posts/cloud_services/2013-06-04-ios-build-config.markdown

 * Set a Display Name for your applicaiton.
 This is the name that will be shown below the app icon on devices.
 * Set a Bundle Identifier.
 Use reverse-domain style, e.g. `com.domain.myappname`. *The Bundle Identifier must match the one set up for the App ID that your `.mobileprovision` file uses.*
+* Set Version.
+This is the internal version number of your app.
+It won't be shown publicly, but can be used to differentiate between internal releases.
-* Set Bundle Version.
-This is the version number that will show up in App Store and in your app's Settings.
+* Set Short Version.
+This is the public version number that will show up in App Store and in your app's Settings.
 * Upload a `.mobileprovision` file.
 There's a different section for Ad Hoc and App Store builds, so make sure to choose the correct file.
 * Upload your `.p12` certificate file.
 * Enter your `.p12` certificate file password (the one you set up when you exported it from Keychain Access).
 * Configure your [custom plugins][custom-plugin-config].

 The Scanner Build is a special build of your application intended for development with the Steroids npm.
 It allows you to create a Scanner app that includes the custom plugins defined in the plugins field.
 As such, a Scanner Build doesn't show your actual application, but rather lets you scan a QR code to connect to a computer running the Steroids server.
 It's a good idea to create a separate `.mobileprovision` file and App/Bundle ID for your Scanner Build.

+Note that there's a known issue where Steroids npm checks for the version number of custom-built Scanner apps also.
+To ensure that Steroids npm lets you connect, make sure your Scanner app's semantic Version number is higher than 2.7.0.

 On the bottom row, you have to: